nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 Although somewhat broad, we hypothesize that borough differences in homicides may signal unique histories of the neighborhoods that make up each borough.
 We know there is a history of disinvestment and investment that varies by NYC neighborhood, creating different resources and opportunities.
 Distribution of homicide by place offers a glimpse into the broader physical, social and economic context — namely, housing and park quality and availability, access to schools, jobs, opportunities and health care. <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-explorer/violence/?id=2375#display=summary">To learn more about differences in injuries from violence, refer to the 2016 community-district level data.</a>

-Among New Yorkers aged 15 to 24, suicide rates are similar across race/ethnicity and across boroughs.
+Among New Yorkers ages 15 to 24, suicide rates are similar across race/ethnicity and across boroughs.
 However, within this age group of young adults, Staten Island has a lower suicide rate (less than half) than the other boroughs.

-Both homicide and suicide among people aged 15 to 24 are much more common among young males than young females.
+Both homicide and suicide among people ages 15 to 24 are much more common among young males than young females.
 Males in this age group have homicide rates that are six times the rate of females and suicide rates that are three times the rate of females.

 #### Ages 24 to 34: More suicides than any other age group.